 Another reason that a sleep training effort may fail is that there are some pieces of the puzzle that are missing.
 It is important to make sure that not only have you picked a method that works for your parenting style but also that ALL of the pieces are in place.
 This includes making sure the sleep environment is conducive to sleep, choosing the most appropriate sleep training method, considering day sleep and wake times, and removing all crutches/sleep associations.
 If one of these pieces is missing, it can cause a setback in the process.

 Avoid having an overtired baby

-One of the keys to sleep training is to not let the child get overtired.
-To ensure this, it is important that the wake period in-between naps is not too long.
+One of the keys to the sleep training process is to not let the child get overtired.
+To ensure this, it is important that the wake period in-between naps are not too long.
 If they are, it will lead to poor naps and then leave you with an overtired baby when you begin the sleep training at night.
-In addition to considering the wake times during the day, you also need to make sure that the timing between the last nap of the day and bedtime is also not too long, because this is the most sensitive wake time of the entire day.
+In addition to considering the wake times during the day, you also need to make sure that the timing between the last nap of the day and bedtime is also not too long because this is the most sensitive wake time of the entire day.

 Many families are reluctant to use an early bedtime.
 This is understandable, especially when both parents work full time and they feel like they never get to see their child if they go to sleep early.
-It is important to remember that this is temporary and it is what is best for the child.
-The early bedtime is biologically advantageous to their child learning how to self-soothe and getting the restorative sleep that they need.
+It is important to remember that this is temporary and what is best for the child.
+The early bedtime is biologically advantageous to their child learning how to self-soothe and get the restorative sleep that they need.